-A student may request the DOC for Affiliated status if they have successfully completed their coursework and comprehensive exams, is in good academic standings and has the support of their advisor and the Doctoral Program Director.
+A student may petition the DOC for Affiliated status if they have successfully completed their coursework and comprehensive exams, is in good academic standings and has the support of their advisor and the Doctoral Program Director.
 This status may be used for up to four consecutive semesters.
 Once approved for Doctoral Completion status, a student cannot return to full-time study in the doctoral program.

-Students may request the DOC for Affiliated Status.
-This allows students to remain affiliated with UVA and retain Net Badge computer system privileges.
+Affiliated Status allows students to remain affiliated with UVA and retain Net Badge computer system privileges.
 Students with Affiliated Status cannot access student services including student health or student health insurance and are not eligible for graduate assistantships.
 Students with outstanding federal student loans will no longer be in deferment and will begin repayment once the grace period has ended.
 Students should contact Student Financial Services before petitioning for Affiliated Status if they have questions related to their particular loans.
 Students on Affiliated Status pay an associated fee rather than tuition or comprehensive fees.